 As far as we know, the human mind is the most complex machine in the entire universe.
 It holds the keys to our thoughts and feelings, our perceptions and our desires.
 The goals of this course are to examine the current understanding of the intricate relationship between mind and matter, the functional organization of the human mind, the evolutionary origins of this functional design, and the implications for understanding human emotional and cognitive processes.

-Dr. Hout is an assistant professor in the Psychology Dept.
+Dr. Thompson is a professor in the Psychology Department.

 PRINCIPLES OF HUMAN COMMUNICATION

 ONLINE WEB (SS2)